 With this, the developers were then able to alleviate losses from the traditional waterfall model and increase eCPM, add an inflow of higher ad revenues through the new premium demand sources, Efficiently manage user satisfaction levels by delivering a viewable / non-obstructive experience, effectively pull advertisers to place video ads inline with content.

 This proved to be a successful programmatic ad campaign and the results are worth looking at.

 - 3x higher fill rates

 - 3x improved eCPM

-A mobile app, using technology to match people with tasks, allowing users to watch videos, trying products & services and in turn rewarding the users on successful completion of these micro-tasks and gigs.
-The developers were looking to monetize the app by integrating ad formats which could improve their fill-rates, standing at 43%.
+A mobile app, using technology to match people with tasks, allowing users to watch videos, try products & services, and in turn reward the users on successful completion of these micro-tasks and gigs.
+The developers were looking to monetize the app by integrating ad formats which could improve their fill rates, standing at 43%.

 To optimize user engagement, the developers decided to try the following ad formats:

 - Full-Screen Interstitial Ads: Could be integrated seamlessly in the App’s interface and offered a smooth experience to players.